 - 7. Remove the corona needle as follows: - a.
-Unlock the ion source housing door by turning the locks 90 degrees so that the knobs are horizontal. - b.
-Open the ion source housing door. - c.
-Using pliers, grasp the corona needle and pull it straight out of the corona needle contact.
-See Figure 7.

-- d.
-Close and lock the ion source housing door. - 8.
+Unlock the ion source housing by turning the ion source locking levers 90 degrees (see Figure 6).
+Also see the next Section, Removing the Ion Max Ion Source Housing and Figure 8. - b.
+Remove the ion source housing by pulling the housing straight off of the ion source assembly. - c.
+The corona needle is in the corona assembly which is inside of the ion source housing.
+Using pliers, grasp the corona needle and pull it straight out of the corona needle contact (see Figure 7). - d.
+Remount the ion source housing per the Section "Installing the Ion Max Ion Source Housing" on page 34 and Figure 11.
+Or, place the ion source housing in a safe location for temporary storage. - 8.
 Store the corona needle in its original shipping container.